 Y1 Autumn Changes within living memory - 1950's life compared to present day life Vocab: past, present, technology, transport, online and modern Required prior knowledge Children should know: How have I changed since I was a baby?
 Celebrations throughout the year Why do we wear different clothes at different times of the year?
 End point Home appliances were different in the 1950's.
 Most people listened to the radio and called it a wireless.
 Not many people had televisions.
 Televisions were black and white.
 Most toys were made from wood.
 Children played in the streets quite often.
+Significant historical events e.g., Coronation of Queen Elizabeth II Spring Changes within Living Memory - Who were the Beatles?
+Vocab: famous, past, present, world, local, band, musician, Beatlemania and idol Required prior knowledge Children should know: What life was like in Britain in the 1950s.
+Forms of entertainment there were.
+Most people listened to the radio and called it a wireless in the 1950s.
+Influx of cheaper electrical devices like televisions, radios and record players will have influenced the children of the time.
+Significant historical events e.g., coronation of Queen Elizabeth II What school life was like.
+End point Know who The Beatles were.
+John Lennon, Paul McCartney, George Harrison and Ringo Starr.
+Look at our school in the 1950s.
+The Significance of Dovedale Road School.
+Know how the band were formed.
+Impact on Liverpool and playing in The Cavern.
+The Swinging Sixties.
+Beatlemania.
+Original Boy Band.
+Life after The Beatles and their lasting legacy in Liverpool and worldwide.
+Know that they have had a huge impact on music over the last 60 years.

-Significant historical events e.g., coronation of Queen Elizabeth II Summer Changes within Living Memory - Vocab: seaside, railway, Punch and Judy, Holidays in the past carriages and piers Required prior knowledge Children should know: Vocabulary for past and present A simple understanding of chronology A knowledge of how house, technology and toys have changed since the 1950's End point Most people visited the seaside for a holiday using the railway Piers were built so that people could walk along them and breathe in the fresh sea air.
+Changes within Living Memory - Vocab: seaside, railway, Punch and Judy Holidays in the past carriages and piers Required prior knowledge Children should know: Vocabulary for past and present A simple understanding of chronology A knowledge of how house, technology and toys have changed since the 1950's End point Most people visited the seaside for a holiday using the railway Piers were built so that people could walk along them are breathe in the fresh sea air.
 In the 1800s and early 1900s beachwear covered most of the body and was very heavy.
-Punch and Judy was a form of entertainment There were carriages in which the women would change into their bathing costumes.
-A horse would then pull it towards the sea and the women would lower themselves into it without being seen.
+Punch and Judy was a form of entertainment There were carriages in which the women would change in their bathing costumes.
+A horse would then pull it towards the sea and the women would lower themselves into it without bein seen.
 Most people couldn't swim so only paddled in the sea.